pddring/N56FU/README.md

     from n56fu import N56FU

 It contains just one class, 'N56FU', which inherits from pyserial's serial.Serial() class.
-It has three methods for the module user
+It has four methods for the module user

 	find_ports()
 	get_reading()
 	get_state()
+    is_set(function, modes)

 Pass N56FU the port name, probably 'ttyUSB0', and it will return an open a connection to it if it can.